daw017/PSYC193_IntroPython_W2019/README.md

 ### Final Exam
 During finals week, during our assigned 3 hour time slot, there will be a comprehensive exam that covers material from the entire course.
 The final will be worth 100 points.

+## Course work
+Most weeks in class we will have a problem set.
+You will usually work on this collabortively in groups, although some assignments may be individual.

+Plenty of time will be given in class to work on these problem sets, so hopefully they will be completed by the time you leave each day.
+These assignments are meant to give you the hands-on practice that you need to really develop fluency in the language.

+At the end of the quarter, you must have all assignments done and saved in notebooks in your course folder on Google Drive (I will explain this in the first class).

+I will check all problem sets periodically throughout the quarter, and completition of each assignment will be worth 5 points, for a total of 35-40 points (7-8 in-class problem sets)

 ## Letter grade in course
 Grades will be based on the percentage of points earned on quizzes, the midterm and the final.